 Marble Mountain Map

 The ticket office sells a Marble Mountains Vietnam Map for a small fee – but we don’t think it is worth buying.
 The small paper map is similar to the large maps on display at the entrance – and comes with a set of low-quality postcards.
-While it is not likely visitors will get lost, it is nice to have an image of the park layout as a reference point.
+While it is not likely visitors will get lost at Marble Mountain, it is nice to have an image of the park layout as a reference point.
 However, rather than buying the map, we recommend simply snapping a photo of the map on display with your phone camera.

-What You Will Need to Visit Marble Mountain Vietnam
+What You Will Need To Visit Marble Mountain Vietnam

 Getting around Marble Mountains DaNang requires climbing hundreds of stairs, so be sure to wear comfortable shoes!
 I managed to explore the mountain in flip flops, but it certainly would have been easier in proper walking shoes.
 Bring a large bottle of water; there are vendors inside the mountain park who sell cold drinks and snacks, but it’s cheaper to bring your own.